 - Eliminate other meetings

 Notice that it is not about gathering status, or for reporting to others outside the meeting.
 It is also not about making yourself an indispensable part of the team.

-Scrum Masters often struggle with this, especially those that are transitioning from other roles like project managers.
-It is tough work to break old habits, but you have to let go of the desire to control the team.
+Scrum Masters often struggle in the daily meeting, especially those that are transitioning from other roles like project managers.
+It is tough work to break old habits, but you have to let go of the desire to control the conversation or the team.
 I know, I’ve been there myself!

 So here is my coaching for Scrum Masters on what to do:

 - Do and Say Less.
 A lot Less.
 Even less than you think you should.
 Wait to see if the team figures things out.

 - If you ignore the previous item, when you do talk, try to focus on the group process and how the team is working together, and not on the content of what the team is working on.
 Make observations and ask questions to gently guide the team in the process.